ashk3l/clean-site-setup/README.md

 The goal of this project is to have a clean site setup that can easily be used to start a new projects.
 It uses several existing projects to support it.
 See below for details and attributions.

+View the demo site that will generate after your initial install: [http://ashk3l.github.io/clean-site-setup/]

 ##Getting started

 Clone this repo into your working directory.
 Then run the following commands: